Salable/smol-rag/README.md

-# Smol RAG
+# SmolRAG

-Smol RAG is a lightweight retrieval-augmented generation system heavily inspired by and borrowing prompts and patterns from LightRAG.
+SmolRAG is a lightweight retrieval-augmented generation system heavily inspired by and borrowing prompts and patterns from LightRAG.
 It supports multiple query types and includes a robust pipeline for ingesting, embedding, and updating documents.

+## Docs

+For setup instructions and general guidance, please refer to [SmolRAG Docs](DOCS.md).

+## Features

-## Document Ingestion & Update Handling
+### Document Ingestion & Update Handling

 The document ingestion process is central to the system.
 Documents are split into excerpts, summarised, embedded, and checked for updates using hash-based deduplication.
 Each document is tracked using a combination of its file path and a hash of its content.
-If a file path already exists but the hash has changed, Smol RAG automatically removes the old version and re-ingests the updated content.
+If a file path already exists but the hash has changed, SmolRAG automatically removes the old version and re-ingests the updated content.
 This ensures that queries always reflect the most recent state of your source materials without unnecessary reprocessing.

 - **Smart Hashing for Change Detection**
   Each document's full content is hashed to generate a unique ID.
 This ensures: